Cypriot cuisine: Desserts

 Loukoumades (fried doughballs in syrup), loukoum, ravani (sweet semolina citrus cake), tulumba and baklava are well-known local desserts.
 There are also pastiș, cookies made of ground almonds, that are offered to guests at weddings.

 Flaounes are savoury Easter pastries that contain goats cheese (or a variety of cheeses), eggs, spices and herbs all wrapped in a yeast pastry, then brushed with egg yolk and dipped into sesame seeds.

 Cypriots also make many traditional spoon sweets that are usually made of turunch/bergamot, figs, tiny aubergines, fresh fleshy walnuts, watermelon or pumpkins processed akin to jam but without the over-cooking.
 The fruit is soaked for two weeks (depending upon the fruit) then boiled with sugar until the correct texture is obtained.

+Turkish Cypriot man selling baklava in Nicosia/Lefkoşa.

 Sweet syrups and spreads include soumada made from almonds.
 Soumada has a very ancient history in Cyprus, stretching back into the Roman period, and it was given as an exotic eastern delicacy by King Peter I of Cyprus to King Casimir the Great of Poland at the Congress of Kraków, held in Poland in 1364.
 Also popular is mahalepi, a kind of blancmange made from corn flour usually flavoured with rose water or mahlep.

 Cyprus delights, or loukoumia, are one of Cyprus's protected geographical indication (PGI) by the European Union.
 It is a family of confections based on a gel of starch and sugar, flavored with lemon, rose water, mastic or other fruits with or without chopped dates, pistachios and hazelnuts or walnuts bound by the gel.
 The main centres for its production are Yeroskipou near Paphos and Pano Lefkara near Larnaca.
 A similar looking sweet is soujouk or shoushouko, although it is made very differently from loukoumia, being produced from boiled grape juice.